-- Fold in the rhubarb and then pour the batter into the prepared pan.
+- Fold in the rhubarb.
+Pour the batter into your prepared pan and even it out.

-- Mix together the 2 tablespoons sugar and cinnamon and sprinkle evenly on top of the cake.
+- In a small bowl, combine the 2 tablespoons sugar and cinnamon.
+Sprinkle this mixture evenly on top of the cake.

-- Bake for 55-65 minutes, or until a toothpick inserted in the center comes out clean.
+- Bake for 55 to 65 minutes, or until a toothpick inserted in the center comes out clean.

-- Let cool completely before serving or garnishing with sauce.
+- Let cool completely before serving or garnishing with the sauce.

 - While the cake is cooking, combine the coconut milk, brown sugar, agave nectar, and salt in a small pan and bring to a simmer.

-- Let simmer for 30-45 minutes, checking on it every 5-10 minutes or so to give it a stir with the whisk and make sure it’s not going to bubble over.
+- Let simmer for 30 to 45 minutes, checking on it every 5 to 10 minutes to give it a whisk and make sure it’s not going to bubble over.

 - You will know it’s done when it is thick enough to coat the back of a spoon.
 It should reduce down to about ½ of the original.

-- Remove from heat and whisk in the vanilla.
+- Remove from the heat and whisk in the vanilla.
+Let cool completely.

-- Let cool completely.
-Drizzle over cake, and store leftovers tightly sealed in a jar or container in the refrigerator for up to 2 weeks.
+- Drizzle the cooled sauce over the cooled cake.
+Store leftover sauce tightly sealed in a jar or container in the refrigerator for up to 2 weeks.